qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 If you want to keep the borrow of allocated result for long time, then **lifetime annotation is often required**.
 In Rust, **lifetime annotation is also contagious**:

 - Every struct that holds bump-allocated borrow need to also have lifetime annotation of the bump allocator.
 - Every function that use it also needs lifetime annotation.
 Rust has [lifetime elision](https://doc.rust-lang.org/nomicon/lifetime-elision.html), which allows you to omit lifetime in function signature in some cases.
-However it doesn't work in all cases.
+However you still need to write a lot of things like `<'_>`.
+And it doesn't work in all cases.

 Adding or removing lifetime for one thing may involve refactoring many code that use it, which can be huge work.
-Be careful in planning what lifetime parameters it needs.
+(AI can help in these kinds of refactoring.)

 `Bump` doesn't implement `Sync`, so `&Bump` is not `Send`.
 It cannot be shared across threads (even if it can share, there will be lifetime constraint that force you to use structured concurrency).
 It's recommended to have separated bump allocator in each thread, locally.